aws-samples/amazon-comprehend-semi-structured-documents-annotation-tools/README.md

         --job-name-prefix "${USER}-job" \
         --blind1-labeling-job-name <sagemaker-blind1-labeling-job-name>
     ```
-6. For better annotation accuracy, we also expose the option to do more than 1 blind pass (blind1/blind2) in the CLI command of annotation through your dataset, which is equivalent to 2 workers per dataset object in Sagemaker GroundTruth.
-You can run a verification job comparing these 2 annotations to create the final set.
-The verification job can also be run after a single blind pass of annotation.
+6. For better annotation accuracy, we also expose the option of running a verification job comparing 2 annotation jobs (blind1/blind2) to create a final set.
-    - To start a verification job, omit `input-s3-path` and `entity-types` and include `blind1-labeling-job-name` and `blind2-labeling-job-name`.
-The verification job will use the document and entity types from the blind1 (and blind2) jobs.
+    - To start a 2-job verification job, omit `input-s3-path` and `entity-types` and include `blind1-labeling-job-name` and `blind2-labeling-job-name`.
+The verification job will use the document and entity types from the first annotation (blind1) job.
         ```
         AWS_REGION=`aws configure get region`;
         AWS_ACCOUNT_ID=`aws sts get-caller-identity | jq -r '.Account'`;
         python bin/comprehend-ssie-annotation-tool-cli.py \
-            --cfn-name comprehend-semi-structured-documents-annotation-template \
+            --cfn-name sam-app \
             --work-team-name <private-work-team-name> \
             --region ${AWS_REGION} \
             --job-name-prefix "${USER}-job" \
             --blind1-labeling-job-name <sagemaker-blind1-labeling-job-name> \
             --blind2-labeling-job-name <sagemaker-blind2-labeling-job-nam>
         ```
+7. Include `--task-availability-time-limit` parameter to indicate a desired time limit in seconds for the Sagemaker GroundTruth labeling job.
+By default, the time limit is set to 864000 seconds or 10 days.
+8. Specify the `--only-include-expired-tasks` flag in conjunction with `--blind1-labeling-job-name` to indicate to only include tasks which had expired (only available for use in a verification job).